 As Director of Safety & Training for IMUA, Ed is responsible for the planning, development, administration and communication of all association-wide safety and training programs, seminars and related activities.
 In addition to coordinating the activities of three professional trainers working on IMUA's behalf, Ed also is responsible for assisting member municipalities in ensuring compliance with Illinois Department of Labor (IDOL), Occupational Safety & Health Administration (OSHA) and other regulatory requirements.

-A native of Pana, Illinois, Swan retired this past April 1 after a nearly 40-year career with the former Central Illinois Public Service Co.
-(CIPS), Ameren CIPS, Ameren Illinois and now Ameren, and in his most recent position as safety supervisor for Ameren’s Division IV, headquartered in Champaign.
+A native of Pana, Illinois, Swan retired after a nearly 40-year career with the former Central Illinois Public Service Co.
+(CIPS), now Ameren Illinois.
+His last position at Ameren was as the Safety Supervisor for Division IV, headquartered in Champaign.
 Throughout his career, he has served as a lineman, line-crew foreman, customer service representative, area operations supervisor and division electric and natural gas construction supervisor.

 A graduate of Southern Illinois University’s VOTECH School of Aviation and the ALBAT Lineman Apprenticeship Training Program (LATP), Swan also attended Parkland College in Champaign.
-He is a certified First Aid/CPR/AED instructor through the American Red Cross (ARC) and conducts OSHA compliance training on such topics as fall protection, trenching and shoring, fork lift operation and certification, asbestos awareness, lead awareness, fire extinguisher operation and safety, and general OSHA CFR 1910.269 compliance requirements training.
+He is a certified First Aid/CPR/AED instructor through the National Safety Counsel (NSC).
 He was instrumental in the establishment of SafeStart, a new safety program for Ameren employees designed specifically to reduce that utility’s overall accident, injury and illness rate.
-He also served as co-architect of Ameren’s Field (Operations) Safety Manual (the most recent edition updated in October of 2014), the equivalent of the APPA’s Safety Manual, the latter which is considered by many to be the “safety bible” of the public power industry.
+He also served as co-architect of Ameren’s Field (Operations) Safety Manual, the equivalent of the APPA’s Safety Manual, the latter of which is considered by many to be the “safety bible” of the public power industry.
 Additionally, he formed a 28-member Safety Council comprised of various Ameren electric, natural gas and substation employees, and instituted a company-wide driver safety program for all Ameren employees called the Smith System Driver Direct Program.

 Ed holds numerous other training designations as well.
 These include as a certified First Aid/CPR/AED instructor; OSHA 10, 30 and 50-Hour Course training; American Traffic Safety Services Association (ATSSA) Certified/Registered Traffic Control Flagger Instructor; certified competent person trainer; Forklift Operation instructor; Smith Driver and Safestart Program driving instructor; and, certified CDL trainer.

 Ed earned an Associate Degree in Utility Distribution Technology-Gas & Electric from Richland Community College in Decatur.
-He also has completed numerous other financial, utility and safety-related training courses and programs as well.
+He also has completed numerous other financial, utility and safety-related training courses and programs.